End user guide¶

 Availablity Zones: Availability Zones are an end-user visible logical abstraction for partitioning a cloud without knowing the physical infrastructure.
 They can be used to partition a cloud on arbitrary factors, such as location (country, datacenter, rack), network layout and/or power source.

-Filter Scheduler: How the filter scheduler is configured, and how that will impact where compute instances land in your environment.
+Scheduling: How the scheduler is configured, and how that will impact where compute instances land in your environment.
 If you are seeing unexpected distribution of compute instances in your hosts, you’ll want to dive into this configuration.

 Exposing custom metadata to compute instances: How and when you might want to extend the basic metadata exposed to compute instances (either via metadata server or config drive) for your specific purposes.